 There are good stereotypes, and not so good ones.
 Stereotypes are part of the human experience.
-In Social Psychology, we've determined that children can start to marginalize by the time they are 2 years old.
-By the time they are 5 years old, they fully know how to stereotype groups, and know how to discriminate based on those stereotypes.
-Stereotypes among, and against groups tend to change over time.
+In social psychology, we've determined that children can start to marginalize by the time they are two years old.
+By the time they are five years old, they fully know how to stereotype groups, and know how to discriminate based on those stereotypes.
+Stereotypes among and against groups tend to change over time.
 For example, at one time everyone said FORD stood for "Found On the Road Dead".
 Now Ford outsells Chevy.
 Trucking stereotypes are unique because it has had the same set of basic stereotypes since the 1940s, and to a large part that's because of our own behavior as drivers.

 While Ford Motors has changed its corporate behavior and designs to improve its stereotyped image, many truck drivers have not.
 The very first trucking movie ever made was "They Drive By Night" in 1940, starring Humphrey Bogart.
 In it, Bogart plays a rough & tumble truck driver who gets into a lot of skirmishes in roadhouse diners, and argues with his boss over lost pay, breakdowns, and bad dispatches.
 Even the trailer says things like "They're on a race with danger", and "The High Geared Saga of Reckless Men...who find romance by the side of the road".
 Sound familiar?
 Again, this film is from 1940.
 What's changed?

 If you feel like screaming obscenities to your dispatcher, send an email to yourself with what you want to scream.
 I've done this, and it works!
 I always parked in the far back of a truck stop so that I'd purposely have farther to walk.
 It was good for exercise.
 If I was full from a meal, I'd walk around the truck stop at least once before getting back in the truck.
 It was rare for me not to fuel every day, so after fueling, I'd park and shower.
-When ever I showed up at a customer, I was always wearing clean clothes, and a button-down shirt.
+When ever I showed up at a customer, I was always wearing clean clothes and a button-down shirt.
 I always showed up at least an hour early for an appointment.
-Whenever I was at my home terminal, I always stopped into to Dispatch to say "hi" to my dispatcher, and was always “customer service” oriented when talking to him on the phone.
+Whenever I was at my home terminal, I always stopped in to dispatch to say "hi" to my dispatcher, and was always customer service oriented when talking to him on the phone.
 I treated my dispatcher as a "customer" - the way I wanted to be treated.

 My result was not just busting a stereotype in the public, but busting stereotypes within companies themselves.
 I've had many dispatchers tell me that I was not what they expected in a driver: safe, courteous, professional, and dependable.
 The side result was that I always got the better loads.
 By the end of my time as a driver, I was averaging 3200 miles per week consistently, and made great quality friends and business contacts.